RavidRo/TradingSystem/Use Cases.md

 15. <ins>System</ins>: removes all the products from user’s shopping cart.
     Timer timeout : generate error message

+**Tests**:

+-   <ins>_Happy Path_</ins>: User chooses to purchase products in her cart, the system applies discounts .
+The user enters payment information correctly, the purchase was done and the system updates the products in the stores and the cart.
+-   <ins>_Sad Path_</ins>: User chooses to purchase products in her cart, the system applies discounts .
+When the system asks for payment information, the user enters her details but the cashing system declines the process and generates an error message.
+-   <ins>_Sad Path_</ins>: User chooses to purchase products in her cart, the system applies discounts .
+When the system asks for payment information, user inserts all needed but then she goes and disappears for 15 minutes so the system gets into timeout and generates an error message.
+-   <ins>_Sad Path_</ins>: User chooses to purchase products in her cart, the system applies discounts .
+When the system asks for payment information, user inserts all needed and then the system turns to supplement system that rejects the process and generates an error message.

 ## Member

 ### 3.1.
 Logout